Have a spicy, sour and bubbly treat without the booze when you sip on the Jalapeño Paloma Mocktail.

 - 4 ounces fresh grapefruit juice

-- 1 tbsp fresh lime juice
+- 1 tablespoon fresh lime juice

 - 2 ounces club soda

-- slice of grapefruit and a slice of jalapeño (for garnish)
+- Slice of grapefruit and a slice of jalapeño for garnish

 Instructions